leezu/libzippp/INSTALL.md

 Installation
 ------------

-Just copy the two files zippy.h and zippy.cpp and add them to your project.
+Just copy the file zippy.h and add it to your project.